nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Each `ListEntry` object contains a list of `ListEntryField` objects, which are the fields of the `ListEntry` object.
 For example, a `Person` object contains a list of `ListEntryField` objects, which are the fields of the `Person` object, such as name, phone number, email address, etc.

-These two classes are used in multiple generic class and methods to achieve the flexibility and robustness of the parsing process.
+These two classes are used in multiple generic classes and methods to achieve the flexibility and robustness of the parsing process.

 ##### 2. Parsing of Flags and Parameters
-The `TypeParsingUtil` class parse all kinds of flags (which are all `ListEntryField` ) via a single powerful generic method, `parseField`.
+The `TypeParsingUtil` class parses all kinds of flags (which are all `ListEntryField` ) via a single powerful generic method, `parseField`.
 The method signature is as follows:
 ```
  public static <T extends ListEntryField> T parseField(String flagName,
                                                           String input,